Th3Bakery/fantasy-football/README.md

-# fantasy-football

-Analysis of Fantasy Football Data &amp; Players

-# Extracting data using Beautiful Soup
+# 2018 NFL Rookie Draft

+# Extracted Complete Draft Order from ESPN

 scrape_espn.py was created to pull the 2018 draft order from ESPN's website.
-If you run that script you will extract information about all players from all 7 rounds into a .csv similar to the format below.
-The .csv is also saved in this repository.
+If you run that script you will extract information about all players (including defense) from all 7 rounds into a .csv similar to the format below.
+The .csv is also saved in this repository ESPN_Draft_Order_Scrape.csv.

+Below is an image showing only the first round, but data from all 7 rounds is in the .csv.

 ![DraftOrder2018](DraftOrder2018.png)

-# Filtering by position in a pandas dataframe
+# Filtering by position

-To look at the data filtered by position - open Filtered_ESPN_Draft_Order.csv
+The players filtered by position (QB,RB,WR,TE) is shown below and also contained in: Filtered_ESPN_Draft_Order.csv

 ![FilteredByPosition](Filtered_NFL_Draft_Order_2018.png)

 ![FilteredByPosition2](Filtered_NFL_Draft_Order_Pt2.png)

 # Sorting by pick #:

-To look at the Draft order filtered by critical positions (QB,RB,WR,TE) and sorted in the order that those players were picked take a look at Sorted_Filtered_ESPN_Draft_Order.csv
+The players filtered by position (QB,RB,WR,TE) and sorted in the order that those players were drafted is displayed below and also contained in: Sorted_Filtered_ESPN_Draft_Order.csv

 ![SortedFilteredByPosition](Sorted_Filtered_ESPN_Draft_Order.png)